aggutierrez98/products-app-graphql-server/README.md

+# Products App server

-# GraphQL Server for e-commerce managment
+## GraphQL Server for products, categories and users managment

-Made with GraphQL, NodeJS, Apollo-Express and MongoDB
+### Made with GraphQL, NodeJS, Apollo-Express and MongoDB

+### Includes authorization and authentication

+- Full documentation of graphql queries can be found [here](https://studio.apollographql.com/graph/ProductosAppDocumentation)